zjuter0126/pai/manual/cluster-admin/installation-guide.md

 cd pai/contrib/kubespray
 ```

 The folder `pai/contrib/kubespray` contains installation scripts, both for kubespray and OpenPAI services.
 Please run the following script to deploy Kubernetes first.
-You should modify `/path/to` to your own **absolute path** for these files (relative path will cause an error).
+You should modify `/path/to` to your own absolute path for these files. **Do not** use relative path.
+It will cause an error.

 ```bash
 /bin/bash quick-start-kubespray.sh -m /path/to/master.csv -w /path/to/worker.csv -c /path/to/config
 ```

 After Kubernetes is successfully started, run the following script to start OpenPAI services.
-You should modify `/path/to` to your own **absolute path** for these files (relative path will cause an error).
+You should modify `/path/to` to your own absolute path for these files. **Do not** use relative path.
+It will cause an error.

 ```bash
 /bin/bash quick-start-service.sh -m /path/to/master.csv -w /path/to/worker.csv -c /path/to/config